usasha/smarter_rss_proxy/README.md

 - Excluding content with certain keywords in the title

 ## How to run
-Sign in to [OpenRouter](https://openrouter.ai/settings/keys) and generate the API key
+Sign in to [OpenRouter](https://openrouter.ai/settings/keys) and generate the API key.
+Important: set credit limit for a newly generated key.
    ```
    git clone https://github.com/usasha/smarter_rss_proxy.git
    cd smarter_rss_proxy